patelavtx/tgw-avtx-gre/README.md

 ## GRE tunnel Inner IPs
 ![](20220913101944.png)
 * For each AWS TGW Connect Peer (Using GRE), TGW is looking for a single remote GRE peer outer address.
 TGW will assign two GRE outer address for each Connect Peer.
 TGW also require a /29 block for it's BGP Inside CIDR blocks. within the block, TGW assign first IP for remote peer inside IP, and assign 2nd and 3rd IP for it's own inside IP.
 * Aviatrix Transit Gateway Site to Cloud Connection always uses it's primary and HA Transit Gateway's LAN IP as GRE outer address.
-As shown below, the two orange lines indicate one Site to Cloud connection.
+As shown below, the two red lines indicate one Site to Cloud connection.
 It will use TGW Connect Peer1/Peer2's CIDR (192.168.1.x/24 in this example) as outer GRE peer address.
 It will use the first IP of each /29 space range as it's local inner tunnel IP, and second IP of each /29 space range as it's remote inner tunnel IP.

 From example above, from TGW it need to build 4 peers to Aviatrix Transit Gateways.